-- A year-round breeding season is a major advantage for breeding tomatoes. - Hawaii is also a breeding ground for new disease arrivals, such as Tomato Yellow Leaf Curl Virus and the recent identification of Pepper Mottle Virus, creating a moving target in identifying adapted cultivars.
+- A year-round breeding season is a major advantage for breeding tomatoes. - Unfortunately, Hawaii is also a breeding ground for new diseases.
+Recent arrivals of Tomato Yellow Leaf Curl Virus and the recent identification of Pepper Mottle Virus create a moving target in identifying adapted cultivars.

-MAJOR CHALLENGES IN BREEDING
+PROBLEMS IN BREEDING

-- Good genes tightly linked to bad genes, especially in wild tomato. - Both Root-knot nematode and Tobacco Mosaic Resistance tied to concentric cracking. - May have to plant thousands of seedlings before you can find one with only the favorable gene. - Many breeders have avoided breeding for resistance to these two diseases.
+- Good genes tightly linked to bad genes, especially in wild tomato. - Both Root-knot nematode and Tobacco Mosaic Resistance tied to concentric cracking. - •May have to plant thousands of seedlings before you can find one with only the favorable gene. - Many breeders have avoided breeding for resistance to these two diseases.